Joel-Venzke/Kaggle-Dataset-Work/README.md

 4. Linear SVR - RMSE: 18.524 (0.088)

 ## Methods
+Prior to examining the data, duplicate rows were deleted and a testing set was set aside to be used later to measure how well the models generalize.

 ### Data Exploration
+The dataset contains 19 attributes and 172,230 unique entries.
+4 of the attributes are text baised which are dropped, 1 is the label (popularity), and the remaining 14 are used as inputs to the models.
+They are:
+- acousticness
+- danceability
+- duration_ms
+- energy
+- explicit
+- instrumentalness
+- key
+- liveness
+- loudness
+- mode
+- popularity
+- speechiness
+- tempo
+- valence
+- year

+Looking at the correlation matrix, acousticness, energy, instrumentalness, loudness, and year are most correlated to popularity.
+The scatter matrix does not show any non linear correlations.

 ### Data Pipeline
 The following text based attributes were dropped.